 Sometimes depending on the bank's fraud protection settings, a bank will decline the validation charge we make when we attempt to be sure a card is valid.
 We recommend first contacting your bank to see if they are blocking our charges.
-For more help around this issue, please contact [email protected] and our team will investigate further.
+If more help is needed, please contact [email protected] and our team will investigate further.

-With so many APIs available on RapidAPI (created by thousands of different API providers) there is a wide variety of different API functionality you can find.
+With so many APIs available on RapidAPI (created by thousands of different API providers), there is a wide variety of API functionality you can find.
 The two biggest recommendations we have for seeing what data and functionality an API has:

 Test out the API yourself before subscribing to a paid plan.
 Many APIs will have a free BASIC plan available for this purpose.
-This allows you to make a few calls and see exactly what data and functionality an API provides right from your browser, without committing to a paid plan.
+This allows you to make a few calls and see exactly what data and functionality an API provides right from your browser.

 We generally recommend using all four of the available pricing tiers.
 Having a free pricing plan (with a small number of requests available) is vital to a good experience for a developer using your API.
 With a free plan, the developer is able to make a few test requests and guarantee the API functions as expected.